CocoaPods/shared_resources/media/README.md

 ## CocoaPods Media Pack

+*Note* We use a capital *P* in CocoaPods, it's an uphill battle, but worth it :D

 So you want to use the CocoaPods logo?
 Ace.

 1st off we have the vectors in [Sketch format](https://github.com/CocoaPods/shared_resources/tree/master/design/sketch).